 Colleges, libraries and writers are natural community partners.
 Both seek to reach out to readers, stimulate thinking and engage people in the pursuit of ideas.

 Northwest Voices author events are held quarterly during the academic year (Fall, Winter, Spring).
 Attendance is open to the public.
 There is no charge to attend.

-Northwest Voices is funded by Lower Columbia College, Longview Public Library, Friends of the Longview Public Library, Longview Library Foundation, Washington State Arts Commission, and Humanities Washington.
+Northwest Voices is funded by Lower Columbia College Foundation, Longview Public Library, Friends of the Longview Public Library, Longview Library Foundation, Washington State Arts Commission, and Humanities Washington.

 To arrange accommodation for a disablity call 360.442.2341.

 Campus closed on Fridays during summer session (July Aug).